What is TAVR? Why it is Important?

 After the new valve replacement, it expands by pushing the old valve leaflets out of the way with the new tissue systematically in the replacement valve regulating the blood flow.
 The new valve either expands by itself or is expanded using the balloon catheter, depending on the type of valve used.
 The new valve is positioned to push aside the damaged aortic valve.
 Finally, the balloon is deflated, and the small incisions in the groin or chest area are sealed.

-Preparing for Transcatheter Aortic Valve Implantation (TAVI): A Brief Guide
+Preparing for Transcatheter Aortic Valve Implantation (TAVI)

 Preparing for a Transcatheter Aortic Valve Implantation (TAVI) involves several key steps to ensure a smooth and successful procedure: